-The Best Ways to Send a Large Amount of Money Overseas
+The Best Ways to Send a Large Amount of Money Overseas in 2023

 - The countries and currencies that you’re sending money between

 - How you’re paying for the transfer, as some methods cost more